1. HOME

 I thank you kindly for allowing me and others to express our sentiments as perfectly as you have.

-My son was close to death but unlike your son he got that opportunity to lace up the gloves and fight.
-Fight he did and survived liver cancer but came so close that I stopped by here to get help with his Eulogy.
-Your tribute is moving and I can see the pride bursting out of your chest, well done you, hold your head up high.
+John says: My son was close to death but unlike your son he got that opportunity to lace up the gloves and fight.
+Fight he did, and survived liver cancer but he came so close that I stopped by here to get help with his Eulogy.
+Your tribute is beautiful and moving.
+I can see the pride bursting out of your chest.
+Well done you.
+Hold your head up high.

 Hang in there.